-The Northwestern University Uterine Leiomyoma Research Center Lab Immersion Program provides paid laboratory internship experiences for students interested in conducting uterine leiomyoma (fibroids) research.
-Uterine fibroids are the most common tumor in women, disproportionately affect African Americans, and cause irregular uterine bleeding and anemia, necessitating more than 200,000 hysterectomies annually in the United States.
-Interns will work on research projects that seek to understand novel, clinically relevant, and medically targetable mechanisms responsible for the pathogenesis and growth of uterine fibroids in order to reduce associated morbidity.
+The Northwestern University Uterine Leiomyoma Research Center Lab Immersion Program provides paid laboratory internship experiences for BIPOC students interested in conducting uterine leiomyoma (fibroids) research.
+Uterine fibroids are the most common tumor affecting African Americans.
+They cause irregular uterine bleeding, anemia, and have led to over 200,000 hysterectomies annually in the United States.
+Interns will work on research projects that seek to understand the mechanisms responsible for the development and growth of uterine fibroids in order to reduce its morbidity.

-You do NOT need prior experience or knowledge in this specific research area to be eligible—candidates with some research experience and an interest in gaining new research skills are encouraged to apply.
+You do NOT need prior research experience or knowledge in this specific research area to be eligible, but faculty prefer candidates who want to continue doing research beyond this program.
+Candidates with an interest in gaining new research skills are encouraged to apply.

-Applications are due March 18, 2020 for Summer 2020 internships.
-Internships are full-time in the summer for 8 weeks.
+We will accept two (2) interns per quarter.
+Program time commitment is also flexible with some remote work permitted.
+Internships can be part-time or full-time for 8+ weeks.
 No prior laboratory experience is needed.
 Applicants must be US Citizens or permanent residents to be eligible, and must currently be an undergraduate student or postbaccalaureate student (within two years of graduation).
 Please see the Frequently Asked Questions to learn more about program eligibility, stipends, and application requirements.
-For inquiries, please contact email@example.com.
+For updates on your application or other inquiries, please contact Laura Tom at firstname.lastname@example.org.

 Frequently Asked Questions

 How do I apply?Applicants must submit an online application.
 Application materials include (1) an application form with a 300-word brief essay and submission of two references; and (2) a resume or CV.
-Applications are due March 18, 2020, for Summer 2020 internships.
-The review committee will select finalists from the applicants and conduct a two-stage interview process.
+The review committee will select finalists from the applicants and conduct interviews.
 Applicants who are selected for interviews will receive details about the remainder of the process upon invitation.

 What are the program expectations?Interns are expected to conduct research in scientific laboratories within the Northwestern University Department of Obstetrics and Gynecology.
 Intern work schedules will be tailored to the needs of the research project(s).
 Interns working full-time will be expected to participate Monday through Friday from 9 AM to 5 PM.
-The laboratory research will primarily take place in downtown Chicago.
+Interns working part-time will coordinate their schedules with their lab faculty director.
+The laboratory research will primarily take place in downtown Chicago (note: a hybrid model with some remote and in-person work may be available, depending on the lab).
 Travel support to and from the program is not provided.

-Is this a paid research internship?Interns will receive a research stipend, based on a $14 hourly wage.
+Is this a paid research internship?Interns will receive a research stipend.
 Interns must be a US citizen or permanent resident to receive the stipend.
 Housing, meals, local travel support, and health insurance benefits are not provided.

 Who is eligible to apply?Applicants must: